matiboux/Oli/README.md

 # Oli BETA 2.0.0 – development branch

-**Oli** is an *open source PHP framework* made to help you creating your website.
+**Oli** is an *open source PHP framework* designed to help you create your website.
-The framework brings up various development tools such as database and user management, and more. ♪
+The framework brings up various development tools such as database and user management, and more.

 Want to know more about the project team?
 [Check out the "Team" section](#team)!